Wigan Springs Branch TMD

-Wigan Springs Branch TMD is a traction maintenance depot located in Ince in Makerfield, near Wigan, Greater Manchester, England.
-There has been a Motive power depot (engine shed or locomotive depot) in the area of the current depot since the 1840s.
+Wigan Springs Branch TMD is a traction maintenance depot located in Ince-in-Makerfield, England.
+There has been a motive power depot (engine shed or locomotive depot) in the area of the current depot since the 1840s.

 Current usage, since 2018

 The depot was rebuilt between 2018 and 2020, re-opening on 7 February 2020 as a facility able to stable and service 24 electric and eight diesel trains operated by Northern Trains.

 History

 The depot has gone through several rebuilds, they have all been situated near the junction between the modern West Coast Main Line and the former London and North Western Railway (L&NWR) Springs branch about 2 km south of Wigan North Western.

 Before 1870

 The first locomotive shed in this area was opened by the London and North Western Railway (L&NWR) around 1847, shortly after the line, which was originally the North Union Railway, was leased jointly by the London and North Western Railway and the Manchester and Leeds Railway (M&LR).

 The original building was a brick built 2 track straight through shed located to the north of the later sheds at 53.53127°N 2.61622°W, the shed was on the inside of the Springs branch curve.
 There was a coaling stage next to the shed and a turntable located in the 'V' of junction between the main line into Wigan and the Springs branch.
 The shed had a capacity of 6 locomotives.
 In 1864, a temporary, timber built 1 track straight shed was added a little south of the first shed.